 In the same way, the journey of the superheroes in THE AVENGERS is first one of only Promise.
 Thus, at the movie’s beginning, the team of superheroes is only a Promise, yet to be fulfilled.
 Their journey is also one of Birth (the birth pangs of becoming a cohesive team that works together), as well as Suffering, Sacrifice, and, ultimately, Resurrection and Redemption.

 In this way, therefore, Jesus Christ is the “Greatest Superhero of Them All,” because His journey of Suffering, Sacrifice, and Resurrection is not only His journey.
 It’s also tied irretrievably to our own journey of Redemption and Resurrection, toward the Good, the True, and the Beautiful.
 For, without Christ, we can do nothing (John 15:5).
 But, with Christ and His Sacrifice, “we are more than conquerors through Him who loved us” (Romans 8:37).

 So, while you’re enjoying THE AVENGERS this weekend with your family or friends (or anytime in the future, for that matter) please remember your “great God and Savior, Jesus Christ, who sacrificed himself for us to redeem us from all wickedness and to purify for Himself a people that are His very own, eager to do what is good” (Titus 2:13,14).Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!